Cheshire Divorce Solicitors

 A divorce order is made in two stages.
 Provided your spouse is not disputing the proceedings, 20 weeks after the divorce application was issued, you can apply for the first stage of the divorce order, called the conditional order.
 In the application for the conditional order, you must confirm that you wish to proceed with the divorce, and that everything in the divorce application remains unchanged or, if not, what has changed.

 Once six weeks (and one day) have passed from the day the conditional order was made, you can apply for the final divorce order.
 This brings your marriage to an end, and you are then formally divorced.
-However, you should not apply for the final divorce order until any application for financial orders has been resolved or agreement has been reached about financial matters and the agreement has been made into a court order.
+However, our Cheshire divorce solicitors advise that you should not apply for the final divorce order or decree absolute until any application for financial orders has been resolved or an agreement has been reached about financial matters and the agreement has been made into a court order.

 If you do not apply for the final order, your spouse could apply, but only after three months from the first day you could have applied.